'I've never had a problem with Ter Stegen' - Neuer says rift rumours were blown out of proportion | Goal.com

 "We train for the national team together, but we don't call each other when he plays with Barcelona or I play with Bayern, and we wish ourselves the best of luck.

 "This is important because we play in a team.
-In football, it is not like in handball with clapping and hugging and you hold the next seven meters.
+In football, it is not like in handball with clapping and hugging and you hold the next seven metres.
 Football is a different culture."

-It has been suggested that Neuer, 33, could hang up his gloves at international level if Germany wins Euro 2020 - a major piece of silverware which has eluded him up until now.
+It has been suggested that Neuer, 33, could hang up his gloves at international level if Germany win Euro 2020 - a major piece of silverware which has eluded him up until now.

 When quizzed on his retirement plans, Neuer responded: "I leave that open because I listen to my health and want to see how fit I am and whether I enjoy everything."

-Germany are due to host the European Championships themselves in 2024, with Neuer adding on the possibility of being a part of that squad: "I'm fit and therefore ready!"
+Germany are due to host the European Championship in 2024, with Neuer adding on the possibility of being a part of that squad: "I'm fit and therefore ready!"

-Neuer has been ever-present across all competitions for Bayern in the Bundesliga this season, rediscovering his best form to help the team fight for trophies on multiple fronts once again.
+Neuer has been ever-present for Bayern in the Bundesliga this season, rediscovering his best form to help the team fight for trophies on multiple fronts once again.

-The German champions sit third in the league at the half-way stage, four points behind leaders Leipzig and two behind second-placed Borussia Monchengladbach.
+The German champions sit third in the league at the halfway stage, four points behind leaders RB Leipzig and two behind second-placed Borussia Monchengladbach.

 Neuer recorded a clean sheet in Bayern's last outing before the winter break, as goals from Joshua Zirkzee and Serge Gnabry secured a 2-0 win over Wolfsburg at Allianz Arena on Saturday.

-Ter Stegen, meanwhile, lined up for Barca in a 4-1 La Liga victory against Deportivo Alaves which ensured that Ernesto Valverde's men opened up a two-point lead over Real Madrid at the top of the table.
+Ter Stegen, meanwhile, lined up for Barca in a 4-1 victory against Alaves in La Liga which ensured that Ernesto Valverde's men opened up a two-point lead over Real Madrid at the top of the table.